fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/opening-balances.md

 1. Set the date to be the earliest, usually the day before the earliest transaction date
 1. Save to complete the process

-## Viewing Opening Balance Transactions
+## Viewing Opening Balance transactions

 There are many ways to view your opening balances

 1. Individually in the account you can filter on opening balance
 1. Collectively